Zoom Airlines: Administration

-On 28 August 2008, a Boeing 757 aircraft was held at Glasgow Airport because of the airline's financial difficulties.
+On August 28, 2008, a Boeing 757 aircraft was held at Glasgow Airport because of the airline's financial difficulties.
 It was reported that the aircraft was impounded after the airline failed to pay its air traffic control charges.
 An aircraft at Cardiff Airport was also grounded as the aircraft being used to perform the flight had been impounded before scheduled take off.

 Shortly afterwards, the airline announced that it had filed for administration under the Canadian Companies Creditors Arrangement Act and that it was ceasing operations.

 On the same day shortly after C-GZNA had departed London Gatwick for Bermuda/Fort Lauderdale under the command of Captain Tony Hampson and Senior First Officer Howard Barnard the company's sister airline filed for bankruptcy under the British legal system in August 2008.
 The company failed to hedge its pre-sold low cost service against globally rising fuel prices.
 Zoom Airlines is reported to have blamed the "horrendous" price of aviation fuel and the wider economic slowdown.

 Re-launch as XPO Airlines

-On 14 January 2009, Globe Span Capital announced the acquisition of Zoom Airlines Inc. A plan was in place to get the new Zoom off the ground in early 2009.
+On January 14, 2009, Globe Span Capital announced the acquisition of Zoom Airlines Inc. A plan was in place to get the new Zoom off the ground in early 2009.
 The Kingston, Ontario, based financial services company planned to relocate Zoom Airlines' finance, human resources and call-centre divisions to Kingston.
 The operation centre of the airline was to remain in Toronto.
 On 25 March 2009, a website was launched for the new airline, XPO Airlines.
 The executives at Globe Span had planned to use the Zoom Airlines brand name, but chose to change to the name XPO, meaning Cross Pacific Ocean.

-In May 2009, XPO announced a planned focus on the Canada-Asia market with a revised launch date of late 2009/early 2010.
+In May 2009, XPO announced a planned focus on the Canada-Asia market with a revised launch date of late 2009 or early 2010.
 However, by August 2010, the website was shut down and as of May 2020, the website, flyxpo.com is offline.
-In February 2018, XPO Airlines was in advanced stages of talks with investors, hoping to raise a total of 100 Crore INR (about $18,000,000 CAD) by the end of the fiscal year of 2018.
+In February 2018, XPO Airlines was in advanced stages of talks with investors, hoping to raise a total of about $18,000,000 CAD by the end of the fiscal year of 2018.